scoremedia/devops-interview/README.md

 This repo is intended as a first step into theScore DevOps interview.

 ## Instructions
 The headings below are related to each task you must finish to complete the DevOps Take-Home Test.
-We will provide you with a private key so that you can SSH into the instance.
+We will provide you with a private key so that you can SSH into the instance using the `ubuntu` user.

 ### Python
 Write a python3 script that will query an endpoint for a json object.
 Extract the information required to create an inventory to be used by Ansible in the subsequent tasks.